If you hear thumping in your exercise room, it’s not the Telltale Heart: It’s the sound of your feet stomping on the treadmill.

 Mats are an excellent way to mitigate some of this pressure and stop problems like permanent indentations on the floor, scuffs, or even sunken patches caused by too much weight.

-Bеѕt Treadmill Mat for Carpet: The Wonder Mat
+Bеѕt Treadmill Mat for Carpet: Sunny Health & Fitness Treadmill Mat

-Carpet also releases dust and fibers that become tangled in the mechanical system of a runner’s exercise equipment, causing future problems.
+Carpet fibers and dust released can become tangled in the mechanical system of a runner’s exercise equipment, causing future problems.

 According to Gym Equipment Information, some of the most common problems caused by carpet are fibers entering the treadmill’s electronic motors and stopping their movement.

-This Wonder Mat is thicker than average and exceeds the floor protection requirements for this kind of exercise equipment.
+This Sunny Health & Fitness Treadmill Mat comes in three different sizes and exceeds the floor protection requirements for this kind of exercise equipment.

 The extra material might not sound like a lot, but it can make the difference between having unsightly damage or depressions on your carpet or not.

-Another benefit of the Wonder Mat is that its material will not bleed dye and stain your carpet.
+Another benefit of the Sunny Health & Fitness is that its material will not bleed dye and stain your carpet.
+This mat is high made of high density PVC foam instead of flimsy rubber mats.
+It is a tremendous mat for carpets.

 Many runners have found that products which are colored with certain dyes will leave residue on the floor that can’t be removed, even with a good scrubbing.